 - Elective (to be taken in the department or elsewhere at MIT)

-Students will also be required to attend the weekly departmental research seminars in development economics, as well as a weekly lunch seminar exclusive to students in the DEDP Master’s program that will focus on the discussion of research topics and policy issues.
+In addition to the courses above, students will attend a weekly lunch seminar exclusive to students in the DEDP master's program.
+Students will also have the option to attend weekly departmental research seminars in development economics.
+The seminars will focus on the discussion of research topics and policy issues.

 Immediately following the residential semester at MIT, learners will complete a summer capstone experience to apply the knowledge gained during the program.
-The capstone experience consists of an approved internship and a project report, which will be required for graduation in lieu of a Master’s thesis.
-The internship may involve the student’s current employer, if the student is returning to his or her job, or a placement with one of J-PAL’s many partners.
+The capstone experience consists of an approved internship and a project report, which will be required for graduation in lieu of a master’s thesis.
+The internship may involve the student’s current employer, if the student is returning to their job, or a placement with one of J-PAL’s many partners.

 Courses delivered on